Milad84/Spatial_Databse_setup/README.md

 1. Download this repository
     1. If you [git](https://git-scm.com) installed, the easiest way to download it is with the following terminal command: `git clone https://github.com/chikaj/exspda_setup.git`
     2. If you do not have [git](https://git-scm.com) (consider getting it, or...), go to https://github.com/chikaj/exspda_setup, click the `Code` button and select `Download ZIP`.
-2. Run the software stack by doing the following:
+2. Build and run the software stack by doing the following:
     1. Open a terminal, navigate to the downloaded respistory, and run the following Docker command:
         1. docker-compose up --build -d
         * The above command could be split into 2 commands (docker-compose build _and_ docker-compose up -d).
 The -d flag runs the software stack in the background as a daemon